yce6db/spsatuva.github.io/_pages/resources/courses.md

          data-parent="#wrapper-5240">

 <p>
 Reviews special relativity and coordinate transformations.
-Includes the principle of equivalence; effects of gravitation on other systems and fields; general tensor analysis in curved spaces and gravitational field equations; Mach's principle, tests of gravitational theories; perihelion precession, red shift, bending of light, gyroscopic precession, radar echo delay; gravitational radiation; relativisitic stellar structure and cosmography; and cosmology.
+Includes the principle of equivalence, effects of gravitation on other systems and fields, general tensor analysis in curved spaces and gravitational field equations, Mach's principle, tests of gravitational theories, perihelion precession, red shift, bending of light, gyroscopic precession, radar echo delay, gravitational radiation, relativisitic stellar structure and cosmography, and cosmology.
 <br>
 <br>
 The standard text is <a href="http://202.38.64.11/~jmy/documents/ebooks/Schutz%20A%20First%20Course%20in%20General%20Relativity(Second%20Edition).pdf"> A First course in Genreal Relativity by Bernard Schutz </a>